EdgarPinto01/persona_mimic/README.md

     Adjust the system_prompt() text to change personality or tone.

 *Persona Mimic** is an interactive AI portfolio assistant built by me,
-inspired by the work and mentorship of [Ed Donner](https://www.linkedin.com/in/eddonner/).
+inspired and mentored by Ed Donner (https://www.linkedin.com/in/eddonner/).